 other people’s shoes who are doing rough work just to stay healthy, be able to

-feed themselves, has shelter and clothing.
+feed themselves, have shelter and clothing.
 It could always get worse.
 This is

 just one of the ways you can find love in a job that you hate while taking